 assistance to prepare for sustainability in a way that will support program activities over the long term.
 For

-example, to help rural coalitions sustain their health equity initiatives, the Healthcare Georgia Foundation
+example, to help rural coalitions sustain their health equity initiatives, the Georgia Health Initiative (formerly the Healthcare Georgia Foundation)

 partnered with Georgia Health Decisions to offer grantees